Danielle DiMauro

 Prior to joining Welborn, Danielle worked for over thirteen years as an attorney in the Office of the Solicitor for the U.S. Department of the Interior.
 While at Interior, she advised the Bureau of Land Management on diverse natural resource management issues related to energy development, rights-of-way, mining, and recreation; handled numerous administrative and judicial appeals; and became familiar with the operations of various federal agencies with intertwined public land and natural resource management responsibilities, including the Forest Service, Bureau of Indian Affairs, Fish and Wildlife Service, Bureau of Reclamation, National Park Service, and Office of Natural Resources Revenue.

-Danielle also practiced in environmental and natural resources law and commercial litigation at the Denver offices of two national law firms.
+Danielle began her legal career practicing environmental and natural resources law and commercial litigation at the Denver offices of two national law firms.

 Experience & Results

 • Danielle provides strategic advice to clients about what to anticipate when working with federal agencies to advance projects on public lands and how to work through challenges.
 She is familiar with the procedures involved in federal oil and gas leasing and permitting, authorization of renewable energy and transmission rights-of-way on public lands, and approval of hardrock mining plans of operation.
-Danielle understands the factors that influence agency decision-making, including analysis of potential impacts to resources and resource uses, the roles of Tribal and interagency consultation and public involvement, and the constraints and opportunities of the federal and state legal framework.
+Danielle understands the constraints and opportunities of the federal and state legal framework, and the factors that influence agency decision-making, including administrative policy, potential impacts to resources and resource uses, Tribal interests, interagency consultation, and public involvement.

 • Danielle is adept at analyzing complex resource challenges that arise from the layered directives in agency regulations and guidance, executive policies, federal resource and environmental statutes (Federal Land Policy and Management Act, Mineral Leasing Act, Indian Mineral Development Act, General Mining Law, Endangered Species Act, Clean Air Act, and Clean Water Act) and state laws.
 She assists clients in their analysis and planning for proposing projects on federal or tribal lands and guides them in working with agencies to refine and improve project proposals.
 Danielle also helps clients with participation in public comment opportunities during agency decision-making that affects their interests, such as rulemakings, resource management plans, and project proposals.